priyaansisingh/python_projects/README.md

 number-wise mark sheets which can be mailed to the respective student.
 Along with that, a concise excel sheet is generated with the positive, and negative marks and the total marks of every student in it.

 This is achieved by using the libraries: STREAMLIT, OPENPYXL, and CSV.
-The facility of mailing the mark sheets is provided by using the EMAIL library
+The facility of mailing the mark sheets is provided by using the EMAIL library.

 The input file given in here is two files: the response file of students and their information file.
 ___________________________________________________________________________________________________________________________________________________________